-Letting $s$ tends to $1^{-}$ we notice that the preceding formula tends to $+\infty$.
-Therefore $(f_1-f_2)'(s)>0$ for $s\in (1-\varepsilon, 1)$, which, combined with the fact that $(f_1-f_2)(0)>0, (f_1-f_2)(1)=0$, implies the existence of some point $s_0\in (0, 1)$ such that $(f_1-f_2)(s_0)=0$. \end{itemize} \begin{remark} This approach actually gives the existence of poles that lie on interval $i(-1, 0)$, and with the help of more explicit (which is of course much more complicated) study we are even able to characterize the number of poles on the same interval.
-One still needs to investigate the situation on $i(-C, -1)$ to obtain the exact number of poles in lower half plane. \end{remark}
+Letting $s$ tend to $1^{-}$ we notice that the preceding expression tends to $+\infty$.
+Therefore $(f_1-f_2)'(s)>0$ for $s\in (1-\varepsilon, 1)$, which, combined with the fact that $(f_1-f_2)(0)>0, (f_1-f_2)(1)=0$, implies the existence of some point $s_0\in (0, 1)$ such that $(f_1-f_2)(s_0)=0$. \end{itemize} \begin{remark} This approach actually gives the existence of poles that lie on the interval $i(-1, 0)$, and with the help of more explicit (which is of course much more complicated) study we are even able to completely characterize the number of poles on this interval.
+One still needs to investigate the situation on $i(-C, -1)$ to obtain the exact number of poles in the lower half plane. \end{remark}